Rolling Meadows Dethatching Lawn Services

 Understanding Thatch Buildup in Rolling Meadows’s Heavy Clay Soils

 Rolling Meadows is situated in Cook County, where the predominant soil series is Drummer silty clay loam, as identified by the USDA Web Soil Survey.
 These heavy clay soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and feature an alkaline pH (7.0-8.5).
-Such conditions create anaerobic environments that slow microbial activity and organic matter decomposition, leading to rapid thatch accumulation—especially under Kentucky bluegrass, the dominant turf species.
-Illinois’s humid summers promote vigorous grass growth, while spring waterlogging and freeze-thaw cycles further stress lawns.
-A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound: poor drainage, restricted air movement to roots, increased fungal disease risk, and drought stress.
-Key indicators that dethatching is needed include:
+Such conditions create anaerobic environments that slow microbial activity and organic matter decomposition, leading to rapid thatch accumulation—especially under Kentucky bluegrass, the dominant turf species in the area.
+Illinois’s humid summers promote vigorous grass growth, while spring waterlogging and freeze-thaw cycles further stress lawns and hinder thatch breakdown.
+A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound: poor drainage is exacerbated, air movement to roots is restricted, and fungal diseases become more prevalent.
+Homeowners should watch for these indicators of excessive thatch:

 - Water ponding after light rain